naderghanbari/swift-cheat-sheet/README.md

                                         // Argument label "from"
                                         // Parameter name "hometown"
 func greet(person: String, from hometown: String) -> String {
-    return "You're from \(hometown)."   // Parameter name is used in the body }
+  "You're from \(hometown)."            // Parameter name is used in the body }

 greet(person: "Joe", from: "Montreal")  // Argument label is used at call site